10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 107.6cm.

 A little known yet very widespread species in the Amazon rainforest region.
-The crowned false boa (Pseudoboa coronata) lacks a mind-melting venom or a ferociously aggressive personality, yet they have fought for and maintained their rightful place in the rainforest hierarchy.
+The crowned false boa (Pseudoboa coronata) lacks a mind-melting venom or a ferociously aggressive personality, yet this snake has fought for and maintained its rightful place in the rainforest hierarchy.

 Crowns false boas are active during both day and night.
 In fact, flexibility is the reason they’ve survived so well and actually become more common than pulsatingly venomous creatures like the Chocoan toad-headed pitviper, which appears in one treacherous but thankfully small slice of nightmarish rainforest.

-Crowned false boas are never a dull snake.
+Crowned false boas are never dull in appearance.
 They typically have a juicy red body like above, with a snowy white neck and sudden transition to a black face.
-In some, the snowy white neck is missing, while their belly is nearly always a snowy white, and their pupils are black and round.
+In some, the snowy white neck is missing, while the belly is nearly always a snowy white.
+Their pupils are black and round.

 Leave a Comment